Relieve his agony of Flea Allergy Dermatitis

-- The merits and dangers of feeding raw bones to dogs, from a personal view point I only agree with feeding dogs soft raw bones (e.g. chicken necks and brisket bones) and not raw beef rib bones
+- The merits and dangers of Feeding Raw Bones to dogs, from a personal view point I only agree with feeding dogs soft raw bones (e.g. chicken necks and brisket bones) and not raw weight bearing beef bones

 However, not everyone is comfortable with or can manage to feed their pet a raw diet.
 If you fall into this category, remember it is important to feed your dog with the very best quality diet you can.
 This means feeding top quality commercial pet foods that contain mostly high quality meat protein and definitely no:

 - Meat or grain by-products